TylerNakamura/tylernakamura.github.io/_posts/2018-07-17-testing-concurrent-maps-in-go.markdown

 ## Implementation
 I wanted to see what each of these looked like in code.
 It also served as a good opportunity for me to practice some concurrency in Go.
-My hypothesis is that approach 3 would be the fastest, but I wanted to create a demo and see it for myself.
+My hypothesis was that approach 3 would be the fastest, but I wanted to create a demo and see it for myself.

 ```go
 package main